 Generic Name: tolazamide

-Note: This document contains side effect information about tolazamide.
-Some of the dosage forms listed on this page may not apply to the brand name Tolinase.
+Note: This page contains side effects data for the generic drug tolazamide.
+It is possible that some of the dosage forms included below may not apply to the brand name Tolinase.

 For the Consumer

 As well as its needed effects, tolazamide (the active ingredient contained in Tolinase) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking tolazamide, check with your doctor immediately:Rare